UIUC-SINE/old_website/content/thesis/intro.md

 ### Frequency Based Methods

 If an acceleration over correlation based methods is needed or the images were acquired under frequency dependent noise, Fourier methods are often preferred.
-These methods exploit the Fourier representation of methods in the frequency domain and have shown better robustness against non-uniform illumination differences between $i_1$ and $i_2$.
+These methods exploit the Fourier representation of images in the frequency domain and have shown better robustness against illumination differences between $i_1$ and $i_2$.

 ##### Phase Correlation